ShiroTakeda/gams-mode/README.txt

 	into `gams-template-file' only when you quit Emacs.
 If non-nil, save `gams-user-template-alist' every time you made changes.
 If your Emacs often crashes, you may had better set it to non-nil."

-`gams-template-mark' ["%c"]

-	"*The mark that indicates the point of cursor in a template."

-`gams-template-cont-color' [nil]
-	"*Non-nil means colorization of *Template Content* buffer."

 GAMS-OUTLINE mode:
 --------------------